Suicidal Tendencies (album)

-Suicidal Tendencies is the debut studio album by American hardcore punk band Suicidal Tendencies, released on July 5, 1983 through Frontier Records.
-Regarded as one of the best-selling and most successful punk rock albums, Suicidal Tendencies was well-received by fans and critics alike, and the airplay of its only single "Institutionalized" (for which its music video was one of the first hardcore punk videos to get airplay on MTV) brought the band considerable popularity.
-The album was a major influence on the then-emerging genre of thrash metal and its subgenre crossover.
+Suicidal Tendencies is the debut studio album by American crossover thrash band Suicidal Tendencies, released on July 5, 1983 through Frontier Records.
+Regarded as one of the best-selling and most successful hardcore punk albums, Suicidal Tendencies was well-received by fans and critics alike, and the airplay of its only single "Institutionalized" (for which its music video was one of the first in the genre to get airplay on MTV) brought the band considerable popularity.
+The album was a major influence on the then-emerging genre of thrash metal and its subgenre crossover thrash.

 Album information

 The cover of Suicidal Tendencies features an image of the band members hanging upside down, taken by Glen E. Friedman, who produced the album.
 The background on both the front and back cover depict various homemade Suicidal Tendencies T-shirts.

 "I Shot the Devil" was originally entitled "I Shot Reagan".
 The band is rumored to have been approached by the FBI to change the name of the song.
 The group eventually used the original title of the song on the lyrics sheet.

 Guitarist Jon Nelson was credited on early pressings of the album, but this was corrected to list Grant Estes.
 Nelson had already left the band before the album project began.
 In 1989, due to various royalty and publishing issues with Frontier Records, Muir and the later incarnation of the band re-recorded the entire album and released it in 1993 as Still Cyco After All These Years, with (mostly) faithful recreations of the originals, plus two songs from Join the Army and one previously unreleased song "Don't Give Me Your Nothin'".